 Over-the-counter pain treatment, such as the use of nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, may help you feel better temporarily.
 However, painkillers mask the symptoms of endometriosis.
 They don’t make it go away.
 Your doctor may recommend these painkillers as a way of helping you get through your life day-to-day.
 But talk to your doctor about options that don’t just mask the symptoms.

 Some women use aromatherapy, physical therapy, yoga, meditation, and other pain management techniques to help reduce the severity of endometriosis symptoms.
 As you become more in touch with your body, you’ll find the techniques that work best for you.

-Since estrogen causes endometrial tissue to grow, you can take steps to reduce your estrogen levels.
+Since estrogen causes endometrial and endometrial-like tissue to grow, you can take steps to reduce your estrogen levels.
 Regular exercise, along with avoiding alcohol and caffeine, are strategies that may help lower your estrogen levels.

 When you experience pain on a regular basis, it can be a challenge to stay healthy.
 Remaining active, however, may help you to overcome the mental and physical effects of chronic pain.
 In terms of endometriosis, staying in shape can prevent the symptoms from getting worse.

 It’s important to follow a treatment plan provided by your doctor.
 Continue the conversation with them as you use the medication they prescribed.
 By following your doctor’s instructions, you begin to learn what works well and what doesn’t.